-You can use Milk Chocolate to make Ganache!
+Can you use Milk Chocolate to make Ganache?

-I absolutely adore Dark Chocolate Ganache.
+I absolutely adore my dark chocolate ganache recipe.
 I think it’s an essential recipe to have on hand for making desserts and pastries.
 But, much as I love dark chocolate, it is a very assertive flavor that pretty much takes over any dish.